omphe/dotfiles/README.md

-# dotfiles repository for all omphe activities
+# dotfiles

-To engage any of the dotfiles in this repository, simply enter the .dotfiles directory and run `stow <directory name>`
+To engage any of the dotfiles in this repository, simply enter the .dotfiles directory and run `make`

 ## Manual steps